jfoskin/registrationForm/README.md

 ### Reflections

-This project was very challengeing for me.
-Each way I thought and approached solving this problem I realized it was a much more complex way in solving this issue.I had to change or completely start over when trying to complete certain features because the implementation wouldn't work the way I thought it would.
-However It had me looking deeper into JavaScript concepts trying to consider how I could implement my initial plan.
-Which I'm greatful to at least have come across new methods concepts and even options on some methods.Given more time I would style my project and fix some of the bugs I came across.

 How did event.preventDefault() help in handling form submission?

 It helped to prevent the Page from reloading once the form was submitted.